HOME | ABOUT | INDEX | NEWS | FACEBOOK | CONTACT

 Why Are There More LGBTQ Addicts?

-Ann Leible (LPC with Pride Institute) offers an explanation as to why substance abuse may be higher among LGBTQ people.
+Ann Leible (Counselor with Pride Institute) offers an explanation as to why substance abuse may be higher among LGBTQ people.
 She sites these factors:

 Heterosexism - Heterosexism is defined as the stigmatization of non-heterosexual forms of emotional and affectional expression, sexual behavior or community.
 Negative covert and overt messages about the gay and lesbian lifestyle as well as incidents of hate in the form of threats, acts of humiliation, emotional abuse, and even murder occur frequently.
 Other common examples of heterosexism include: rejection by family, friends, and peers; loss of employment or lack of promotion; and observing/hearing people make heterosexist jokes.
 Heterosexism can contribute to internalized homophobia, shame, and a negative self-concept.